 Bright & Early ND uses a block system approach which includes four levels, or steps, to quality.
-Each step focuses on a component of quality care and must be demonstrated by the program before moving to the next step.
-The outcome is a program that maximizes a child's readiness for school, work, and life.
+Each step focuses on a component of quality care and must be demonstrated by the early childhood program before moving to the next step.